k-kahraman/k-kahraman/README.md

 ## 🚀 About Me

-I'm a passionate software developer currently working at **Patika Global Technology** in the R&D Department.
+I'm a passionate software developer working at **Patika Global Technology** in the R&D Department.
 My work revolves around building scalable, efficient back-end solutions and exploring the cutting-edge realms of **Large Language Models (LLMs)** and **microservices**.
-I have a keen interest in **distributed systems** and a strong desire to continuously learn and innovate.
+I am keenly interested in **distributed systems** and strongly desire to learn and innovate continuously.

 ----------